 Healthy Kids Colorado Survey (HKCS)

-Pregnancy, Young Children, & Marijuana
+Pregnancy, Young Children, & Cannabis

 Pregnancy Risk Assessment Monitoring System (PRAMS)

 CDPHE’s Pregnancy Risk Assessment Monitoring System (PRAMS) is a one-time survey delivered by mail or phone to women who recently had a live birth in Colorado.
-PRAMS asks questions to women about marijuana use/consumption before, during, and postpartum.
+PRAMS asks questions to women about cannabis use/consumption before, during, and postpartum.

 Child Health Survey (CHS)

 CDPHE’s Child Health Survey (CHS) was an online (2018-2019) survey conducted among BRFSS participants to ask additional questions in households with children 1 to 14 years old.
-CHS asks questions about marijuana presence and use in these homes.
+CHS asks questions about cannabis presence and use in these homes.
 Note: CHS was discontinued in 2019; please see Health eMoms.

 ► Health Effects